vegaprotocol/specs/WORKFLOW.md

 ## The specification lifecycle
 - When a specification is merged to `master`, it is ready for development and if this requires any engineering implementation, a new _implement_ ticket must be created in the [implement board](https://gitlab.com/vega-protocol/product/-/boards/1356766?&label_name[]=TASK%3A%3Aimplement).
 The person responsible for creating this ticket is the person who has taken the lead on the specification task.
 See below for further information on implementation lifecycle.
-- Scoping of specifications to releases will be done in both _spec-design_ and _implement_ tickets rather than in the specification files.
+- Scoping of specifications to milestones will be done in both _spec-design_ and _implement_ tickets rather than in the specification files.

 [![](https://mermaid.ink/img/eyJjb2RlIjoic2VxdWVuY2VEaWFncmFtXG4gICAgbG9vcCBEZXNpZ25cbiAgICAgICAgU3BlY2lmaWNhdGlvbiB0YXNrLT4-TWVyZ2UgcmVxdWVzdDogV3JpdGUgc3BlY2lmaWNhdGlvblxuTWVyZ2UgcmVxdWVzdC0-PlNwZWNpZmljYXRpb24gdGFzazogSW50ZWdyYXRlIGZlZWRiYWNrICAgIFxuICAgIGVuZFxuTWVyZ2UgcmVxdWVzdC0-PkltcGxlbWVudGF0aW9uIHRhc2s6IFNjb3BlIG5leHQgcmVsZWFzZVxuICAgICAgICBNZXJnZSByZXF1ZXN0IC0tPj5NZXJnZSByZXF1ZXN0OiBDbG9zZSB0aWNrZXRcbiAgICAgICAgSW1wbGVtZW50YXRpb24gdGFzayAtLT4-SW1wbGVtZW50YXRpb24gdGFzazogTmV3IHRpY2tldCAiLCJtZXJtYWlkIjp7fSwidXBkYXRlRWRpdG9yIjpmYWxzZX0)](https://mermaid-js.github.io/mermaid-live-editor/#/edit/eyJjb2RlIjoic2VxdWVuY2VEaWFncmFtXG4gICAgbG9vcCBEZXNpZ25cbiAgICAgICAgU3BlY2lmaWNhdGlvbiB0YXNrLT4-TWVyZ2UgcmVxdWVzdDogV3JpdGUgc3BlY2lmaWNhdGlvblxuTWVyZ2UgcmVxdWVzdC0-PlNwZWNpZmljYXRpb24gdGFzazogSW50ZWdyYXRlIGZlZWRiYWNrICAgIFxuICAgIGVuZFxuTWVyZ2UgcmVxdWVzdC0-PkltcGxlbWVudGF0aW9uIHRhc2s6IFNjb3BlIG5leHQgcmVsZWFzZVxuICAgICAgICBNZXJnZSByZXF1ZXN0IC0tPj5NZXJnZSByZXF1ZXN0OiBDbG9zZSB0aWNrZXRcbiAgICAgICAgSW1wbGVtZW50YXRpb24gdGFzayAtLT4-SW1wbGVtZW50YXRpb24gdGFzazogTmV3IHRpY2tldCAiLCJtZXJtYWlkIjp7fSwidXBkYXRlRWRpdG9yIjpmYWxzZX0)